EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Definitions.md

 	- **Supersaturated:** Contains more solute than the solvent is normally able to dissolve
 		- Can be achieved through heating and dissolving, then carefully cooling the solution.

 **Pure substances:** A substance that has a fixed composition.
-This includes elements and compounds.
+This includes elements and compounds.S

 **Valency:** The **combining power** of an atom, and is equal to **the number of hydrogen atoms** it could combine with or displace.